Genez-io/deployapps-landing-page/content/posts/getting_started_upstash.md

 In this short guide, you will learn how to integrate a Redis database into your project.

-## Step 1: Create a new genezio project
+## Step 1: Create a new DeployApps project

-If you already have a genezio project deployed, you can skip to [Step 2: Initialize an Upstash Redis database](#step-2-initialize-an-upstash-redis-database).
+If you already have a DeployApps project deployed, you can skip to [Step 2: Initialize an Upstash Redis database](#step-2-initialize-an-upstash-redis-database).

 Otherwise, you can create a new genezio project by running the following steps.

-First, you have to install `genezio` from npmjs:
+First, you have to install `DeployApps` from npmjs:

 ```bash
 npm install genezio -g
 ```

-Then, you can create a new genezio project by simply running `genezio` in your terminal:
+Then, you can create a new DeployApps project by simply running `genezio` in your terminal:

 ```bash
 genezio create backend --backend=ts --name=getting-started-with-upstash --region=us-east-1